-I wanted to design and/or build everything I could myself on this truck, but when it came to wheels and tires that just wasn’t feasible as this time.
+I wanted to design and build everything I could myself on this truck, but when it came to wheels and tires that just wasn’t yet feasible.
 I decided to accept some “sponsorships” (working with manufacturers to provide professional feedback and media).
 Tires are one of the most important upgrades on an expedition vehicle.
-I took a chance with this build on some tires that, if they would have performed as advertised, they would have been perfect.
+I took a chance with this build on some tires that if they would have performed as advertised, would have been perfect.
 However, the first set of new tires turned out to be the biggest mistake of the build.

-If you really want to do any exploring or adventuring off the beaten path you’ll have to run M/T (mud terrain) tires, probably not the most aggressive M/T's (It's always a balance between performance and durability/reliability).
-There’s a lot of controversy over this but the fact is that running anything less than M/T tires simply becomes a liability off-road.
+If you really want to do exploring or adventuring off the beaten path, you’ll want to run M/T (mud terrain) tires.
+Not the most aggressive M/T's mind you, because tire choice always represents a balance between performance and durability.
+There’s a lot of controversy over this but the fact is that running anything less than M/T tires can become a liability off-road.
 Just running M/T tires greatly reduces your risk of getting stuck.
-Furthermore, in today’s modern era of tire manufacturing and design there’s a plethora of M/T tires ranging from those with incredible on-road handling, long tread life, and decent off-road performance (see the tires on our Overland Titan build), to those extreme off-road performance tires with terrible on-road manners and poor durability like the Super Swamper bogger.
+Furthermore, in today’s modern era of tire manufacturing and design there’s a plethora of M/T with incredible on-road handling, long tread life, and decent off-road performance.
+The extreme off-road performance tires of old with terrible on-road manners and poor durability like the Super Swamper bogger are no longer relevant.
 With the vast array of M/T tires available today there’s really no excuse for putting A/T tires on a vehicle you plan on taking off-road.

-If you upgrade wheels on a vehicle you plan to take off-road, you should consider true beadlocks.
-Simulated beadlocks let everyone that see’s your ride know immediately that you want to be BA but you lack the cojones to do so.
+The next bit of advice I’m about to give is even more controversial, even our wheel sponsor for this build says not to do it, but probably just for liability reasons.
+A sad byproduct of the sue-happy American culture we live in today...
+If you upgrade wheels on a vehicle you plan to take off-road, consider true beadlocks.
+Simulated beadlocks let everyone that see’s your ride know immediately that you want to be BA, but you lack the bravado to do so.
 Beadlocks are not dangerous on the road, they simply require the operator to check the torque specs of the bolts occasionally and are more work to mount.
-We’ve been running beadlocks on the Overland Titan all across North and South America for the last 200,000 miles without a problem.
-I even once hit a pot-hole in Guatemala that probably would have swallowed a Prius, and drove several hundred miles to a place I could beat out the dented alloy wheel and then rotate and re-balance the tires.
+We’ve been running beadlocks on the Overland Titan all across North and South America for the last 200,000 miles without a single problem.
+I once hit a pothole in Guatemala at high speeds that could almost swallow Prius, then drove several hundred miles before stopping to beat out the dented alloy wheel and re-balance the tire.

 The whole point of an overland expedition vehicle build is to create a certain level of self-sustainability in order to allow one the freedom to roam and access to areas other vehicles simply cannot access.
 None of this is possible without provisions.
 The main three of which are food, water, and accessory fuel.
 We should always bear in mind along with the further significance of the full rule of three's as it applies to survival: You can go three days without water, and three weeks without food.
 Of course, these numbers are respective and refer mostly to the resiliency of the human body.
 You'll want plenty of food and water for each and every day, along with plenty of fuel capacity, further reserves not just to keep you running deep into your explorations but to secure your ability to easily navigate the unforeseen events, emergencies, and shortages that are sure to come with every day life yet are exponentially more frequent and serious in uncharted territories.

 The majority of the food we carry is in the form of dehydrated food products, or what was originally known as "space food".
 The main reasons we carry dehydrated foods is that they are considerably lighter than MRE's (or other types of "camp food"), and they last many times longer than conventional foods.
 The only minor drawback to dehydrated meals is the time it takes too prepare them.
 Water must be boiled and poured into the bags, then allowed to cool.
 The multi-fuel Optimus stove we carry makes this as easy as possible and it takes about 15 minutes to fully prepare a meal.
 If we're in a hurry we usually carry a few MRE's or protein bars to eat while driving; the dehydrated fruits we carry require no preparation.
 Alpine Aire is the brand we prefer for our pre-packaged dehydrated meals, and they are the best on the market in our professional opinion.
 We've made a duffel bag out of Cordura fabric specifically for carrying our foods and it remains in one of storage drawers filled with many months’ supply.
-On top of the designated food bag, we always keep a fully stocked “Ultimate Survival Bugout Bag” on board (sold here on the site).
+On top of the designated food bag, we always keep a fully stocked “Ultimate Survival Bugout System” on board (sold here on the site).

 Medical gear is extremely important as a storage consideration for any kind of preparedness, whether day-to-day or mission specific.
 Not only is the equipment important, but training is equally important.
 Without the training, all the medical equipment in the world is useless.
 Apart from the First Aid Kit in The Ultimate Survival Bugout Bag, we have packed several custom kits readily available for use in emergency situations (for helping ourselves, or for helping others along the way).
 Our master medical bag for the truck contains bulk equipment such as pain killers, antiseptics, rubber gloves, various prescription drugs and antibiotics, gauze, tape, Israeli bandages, and other more advanced medical equipment that requires professional training for use such as a field suture and surgery kit.
 Each Greyman Operations Pack in the truck, set up for various mission specific scouting and recon roles, have one of the same med kits we sell here on the site in it.
 Each battle belt and/or plate carrier has attached medical equipment, and there is a customized IFAK med kit on the back of the passenger seat for quick access to tourniquets and the like.

-Even though it's one of the hardest vehicles on the planet to get stuck, we're running dual winches front and back.
+Even though it's one of the hardest light trucks on the planet to get stuck, we're running dual winches front and back.
 Both are manufactured by Warn but the front is an OEM Toyota 12,000lb winch, and the rear is an 8000lb Warn VR series.
-A rear winch is actually much more useful than a front winch because it's usually easier to pull a stuck vehicle out from the rear.
+A rear winch is often more useful than a front winch because it's usually easier to pull a stuck vehicle out from the rear.
 Both winches can be operated from the driver’s seat to winch and drive out of sticky situations when operating the vehicle solo (although the winches on this truck are much more likely to be used to aid in the recovery of other less capable vehicles along our journeys).
 Snatch blocks can be used to effectively double the strength of any winch, so with ours, either winch is more than powerful enough despite the vehicle sitting at approximately 8,000 lbs expedition ready.
 You should always use straps in conjunction with winching, so we keep a variety of nylon tow straps and "tree savers" in their designated bag.
 It's important to dig out, and place something under the stuck tires before winching whenever possible.
 We have Smittybilt sand tracks mounted to the cage behind the cab that broke the first time we used them, so we're now using whats left of them.
 If you don't have sand tracks, sticks and rocks can be used.

 A large Hi-Lift jack is mounted to the front bumper.
 Hi-lift jacks are tried and true members of the off-road community.
 They can be used as a winch in an emergency situation, and it's one of the only safe ways to jack up a big off-road rig manually.
 We've built High-Lift Jack Points (small receptacles built specifically to fit the High-Lift Jack) directly into all of the bumpers and rock sliders.
 This gives us a secure hook-up between the Jack and the vehicle, even if the vehicle is not on level ground, as well as the ability to jack up from either side, front, or back.
 The jack points also ensure the truck will not fall off the jack incurring damage to the vehicle or bodily harm to bystanders.
 If the ground is soft and/or wet (like almost everywhere off-road), a jack plate is an essential piece of kit to keep the jack from burying itself.
 We keep a plastic Hi-Lift jack plate along with a complete Hi-Lift recovery tool kit (shovel, sledgehammer, ax, halligan tool) that fits nicely into it's bag along with an extra poncho, road flares, gloves, jumper cables and tire plugs all housed inside one of the aluminum storage drawers.
 If you don't want to buy a High-Lift jack plate you can make one out of a piece of aluminum, polymer, or high-density plastic.